jreisinger/docs/notes/sec/basics.md

 <img src="https://user-images.githubusercontent.com/1047259/138699080-24091008-c78f-48c1-bcc9-e9ac6afd0f8d.png" style="max-width:100%;height:auto;">

 Figure out what needs to talk to what in your application.
-You should first secure places where line crosses a trust boundary:
+You should first secure places where line crosses a trust (or security) boundary:

 <img src="https://user-images.githubusercontent.com/1047259/138698724-4a6ecae8-fe54-4d45-b7a8-3b35dfab50e1.png" style="max-width:100%;height:auto;">

 Anything inside a trust boundary can trust, at least to some level, anything else inside that boundary but requires verification before trusting anything outside that boundary.
 If an attacker gets into a part of a trust boundary, she'll probably have control over all trust boundary eventually.
 So getting through each trust boundary should take some effort.
+An example of a trust boundary is an application container (docker).

 Know your risks (have at least a spreadsheet) and how you approach them: